Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

 ### 4.7 Install CMake

-MAY 2020: We only need this for compiling Open Babel from source at the moment (Open Babel is needed by the ChemmineOB package).
+OCT 2020: This is no longer needed.
+We used to need this only for compiling Open Babel from source (Open Babel is needed by the ChemmineOB package).

 Home page: https://cmake.org/